 Came whiffling through the tulgey wood, and burbled as it came!

 Audience: Thunderous applause and shouts of “That’s it!
-He’s got it!” and “He is most assuredly one of us!”
-An honorary Doctor of Theology degree was then unanimously conferred upon Mr. Carroll and with that the opening ceremony concluded and everyone retired to the social hall for drinks and appetizers.
+He’s got it!” and “He is one of us!”
+An honorary Doctor of Theology degree was then immediately conferred upon Mr. Carroll and with that the opening ceremony concluded and everyone retired to the social hall for drinks and appetizers.